 A Woman’s Intuition

 Now, Shelley isn't your average nimrod.
 She has a few "tendencies" that are, well, let's call them "unusual".
 Among them, and most prominent, is the desire to hunt one weekend a year - a single day is generally preferable.
 In addition, due to her night-time work schedule, she insists that we hunt afternoons.
-Understandably, getting up before dawn when you had gone to bed just a few hours before is a chore!
+Understandably, getting up before dawn when you had gone to bed just a few hours before is not enjoyable!

 Many of us “real” hunters would scoff at such foolishness but I have been silenced by decades of Shelley's success.
 For, most of the years we have hunted together, she generally fills her tag ON the day she decides to hunt.
 Shelley is a savvy huntress, she knows the November rut, weather, and whitetail tendencies.
 But there is an uncanny side, a “woman's intuition” about it, as well.